-Mobile app users and gamers are more demanding than ever before.
-According to McKinsey and their analysts, the application related revenues have reached $25 billion already in 2013 and are on the way to reach more than $70 billion by 2017.
-In this study, the APIs were the focus of those revenue estimations but there are lots of other things that impact in those future revenues as well.
-But without the right approach it can be challenging for app developers to deliver new releases, better UX and features.
+Mobile app users are more demanding than ever before.
+Without the right approach, it can be challenging for app developers to deliver new releases, better UX and features.
 Ever wondered why certain successful app developers update their apps DAILY – and why their users just love it?

 There is a very good reason to believe that iOS8 will be out today.
 If Apple just follows its usual habits, developers will get a release later today and the public one should be out in few weeks.
 Here are some predictions how iOS8 will change the testing landscape and what app developers, together with QA folks, need to consider when testing their apps/games on iOS8, and adopting their current methods to both – iOS8 and older variants.